carafelix/rps-sansukumi-ken/README.md

 - In the end-screen, if the play again button 'yes' is click fast enough that the card animation is still not ended && 'same rounds' is checked,  it triggers the second part of the 'card going back animation'
 - Monsters silluettes could be improved
 - A little delay is needed between each round call for the random.org API to work
+- Doesn't work at all on mobile, not something that is planned to get support.